 - Avoid social media.
 Talk to your lawyer before posting anything about your accident or injuries on social media.
 The defendant and their insurance provider may try to turn anything you post against you.
 For example, a post as simple as “Just got into an accident—my bad!” could be spun to mean that you were admitting fault for the accident.
 If you have suffered injuries that limit your mobility, a picture of you out on a hike or participating in other physical activities could be leveraged to diminish the extent of your injuries.

 The time after an accident is confusing and overwhelming.
 It is best to consult your personal injury attorney consistently and before you take any action that could affect your case.
+This includes any official or unofficial statements, phone calls, or in-person conversations.

 We know that one of the most stressful parts of a court case is feeling uninformed.
 For this reason, each of our clients receives the personal cell phone number and email of the attorney handling their case.
 The consistent and uncompromising personal service offered by our attorneys has earned our firm awards and distinctions.